 My guess is at most clients they know it’s a mess.
 That’s why you’re there.
 You make the most of it and think of it as an opportunity to shine.
 The pay rate does often not match a salaried job in some cases, but if you make a contribution that the client values, you can try to hit up your employer for a raise.
 Once you have this first assignment under your belt, you will be an ‘expert’.

 If it is a public company, at the end of the clean up the get an accounting firm like PWC to bless it.

 IT consultants get paid more like 75 to 100 bucks an hour in their pocket as a freelancer, although if you work for a consulting firm they will bill out over 100 easy, plus travel expenses.

 Technology jobs get paid more than accounting jobs and it is more about implementing some system.
-You know, PeopleSoft – SAP etc. Some recruiter will find you if you have those keywords on your resume.
+You know, PeopleSoft – SAP, etc. Some recruiter will find you if you have those keywords on your resume.

 The reason IT gets paid more is fear.
 The corporate guys are afraid they will not be able to turn on their systems and access data or it will be a mess.
 In contrast accounting consulting jobs are more pivot tables and analysis which is more tangible and understandable to the Accountants that run companies.
-But SQL and deep programming is like wizardry and they paid consultants for a level of security.
-If an Excel workbooks is bad, that is one thing, but if the database is wrong the accounting team is at risk.
+But SQL and deep programming are like wizardry and they paid consultants for a level of security.
+If an Excel workbook is bad, that is one thing, but if the database is wrong the accounting team is at risk.
 That is why IT gets paid more, it is not that they are smarter.

-Usually in the contract you can not talk to your client about your pay or get hired until a certain time is up.
+Usually, in the contract, you can not talk to your client about your pay or get hired until a certain time is up.